neutralinojs/neutralinojs.github.io/docs/api/os.md

 Creates/updates the tray icon and menu.

 ### Options
-- `icon`: Tray icon path.
+- `icon` String: Tray icon path.
 Eg: `/resources/icons/trayIcon.png`.
 A `20x20`-sized PNG image file works fine on all supported operating systems.
-- `menuItems`: An array of `TrayMenuItem` objects.
+- `menuItems` TrayMenuItem[]: An array of `TrayMenuItem` objects.

 #### TrayMenuItem

-- `id`: A unique identifier for each menu item.
+- `id` String (optional): A unique identifier for each menu item.
-- `text`: Label of the menu item.
+- `text` String: Label of the menu item.
 This field is a mandatory field.
 Use `-` (hyphen) character for a menu separator.
-- `isDisabled`: A boolean flag to disable/enable a specific menu item.
+- `isDisabled` Boolean (optional): A boolean flag to disable/enable a specific menu item.
-- `isChecked`: A boolean flag to mark a specific menu item as selected.
+- `isChecked` Boolean (optional): A boolean flag to mark a specific menu item as selected.

 ```js
 let tray = {